WeinkMFG/R/README.md

 **Cite as:** Weiner, A. K. M., Weinkauf, M. F. G., Kurasawa, A., Darling, K. F., and Kučera, M. (2015) Genetic and morphometric evidence for parallel evolution of the Globigerinella calida morphotype.
 Marine Micropaleontology 114: 19–35. doi:10.1016/j.marmicro.2014.10.003

 ## GeographicCalculator_Function.r v.
-1.0
+2.0

 This file cointains functions that have to do with geographical calculations.
+Everybody working in the field of geosciences knows the problem with different systems of geographical coordinates.
+While many people still prefer the degrees–minute–second scheme, many programs require decimal degrees.
+Some sources even mix both systems and provide coordinates as degrees–minute.minute.
+The problem becomes even more immanent if someone compiles data from different sources and wants to convert them into one scheme.
+This code provides the means to convert a set of coordinates provided in any of the aforementioned systems in any other of those systems.
+I did not find a way to invoke something like an automated format recognition (and I doubt if that is possible), so that the data encoding must be manually entered in the first or second column of the dataset.
-It will probably be expanded in the future, but for now it only contains a function that allows to calculate the corner coordinates of a square of a given size around a given center coordinate.
+Further, the program will probably be expanded in the future, but for now it also contains a function that allows to calculate the corner coordinates of a square of a given size around a given center coordinate.

 ## GeometricMorphometrics_Functions.r v.
 1.11.2